Michael Barr (U.S. official): Federal Reserve

 On April 15, 2022, Barr was announced by President Joe Biden as his nominee for the Federal Reserve, to take the position of Vice Chair for Supervision of the Federal Reserve, following the failed nomination of Sarah Bloom Raskin.
 Barr was confirmed 66–28 as both Federal Reserve governor and vice chair for supervision on July 13, 2022, and sworn in on July 19, 2022.

-On January 6 2025, Barr resigned from his position as Fed Vice Chair for Supervision, that his resignation would be effective on February 28 2025 and that he would continue to serve as governor of the Fed.
-He continues on leave from the University of Michigan.
+On January 6, 2025, the Federal Reserve Board announced that Barr would be resigning from his position as Vice Chair for Supervision effective on February 28, 2025 and that he would continue to serve as a governor.
+Barr remains on leave from the University of Michigan.